sveltejs/svelte/site/content/guide/00-introduction.md

 ### Understanding Svelte components

-In Svelte, an application is composed from one or more *components*.
-A component is a reusable self-contained block of code that encapsulates markup, styles and behaviours that belong together.
+In Svelte, an application is composed from one or more _components_.
+A component is a reusable self-contained block of code that encapsulates markup, styles and behaviours that belong together, written into an `.html` file.

-Like Ractive and Vue, Svelte promotes the concept of *single-file components*: a component is just an `.html` file.
 Here's a simple example:

 ```html
 <!--{ title: 'Hello world!' }-->